yursha/black-window/review.md

 # Review of terminal emulators

-A terminal emulator allows a user to interact with a shell from within a GUI environment (Xorg).
+A terminal emulator allows a user to interact with a shell from within a GUI environment (Xorg or Wayland).

 ## xterm

+A vt220 terminal emulator.

 ## uxterm